-PS Board of Directors June 4, 2024 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness regardless of department, we are helping to level the playing field and ensure that every student receives a high-quality education.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness regardless of department, we are helping to level the playing field and ensure that every student receives a high-quality education.
 1.4 Action: Synchronous and Asynchronous Instructional Tools Need: Providing both synchronous and asynchronous instructional tools ensures our teachers, staff, and all students have the necessary means to promote flexibility, accommodate diverse learning needs, enhance student engagement, ensure continuity of learning, and enhance collaboration and communication in our fully online school environment.
 Scope: LEA-wide Synchronous and asynchronous instructional tools allow our teachers and staff to provide tailored instruction to meet all of our student's individual needs where they are during the school year.
 These tools address a multitude of learning modalities and diverse learning needs, ensure equity and access, promote collaboration and communication, ensure continuity of learning, maximize resource utilization, and prepare students for continued educational focus and success.
 Monitoring the effectiveness of synchronous and asynchronous instructional tools requires a combination of quantitative and qualitative metrics.
 Collecting the following metrics over time will allow our school to effectively support student learning and achievement.
-Student Engagement levels with synchronous and asynchronous instructional tools will be evaluated by participation rates, frequency of logins, attendance, and student/teacher contacts.
+Student Engagement: Student engagement levels with synchronous and asynchronous instructional tools will be evaluated by participation rates, frequency of logins, attendance, and student/teacher contacts.
 Learning Outcomes: Assessing changes in student learning outcomes, such as performance on assessments, grades, and

-Approved by CalOPS Board of Directors June 4, 2024 Goal and Action # ied Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness mastery of learning objectives as decided on by our grad bands, professional learning communities, and School Enhancement Targets.
-Teacher and Student Feedback: Feedback from teachers and all students about their experiences with synchronous and asynchronous instructiona tools is key in determining continued success and growth.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness mastery of learning objectives as decided on by our grad bands, professional learning communities, and School Enhancement Targets.
+Teacher and Student Feedback: Feedback from teachers and all students about their experiences with synchronous instructional tools is key in determining continued success and growth.
 Using formal and informal surveys and focus groups to collect feedback on ease of use, effectiveness in supporting learning objectives, and areas for improvement.
-Resource Utilization: Regular evaluation and monitoring of our instructional tools, including technology infrastructure, professiona development, and support services will provide resource utilization to ensure efficient use of resources and identify opportunities for
+Resource Utilization: Regular evaluation and monitoring of our instructional tools, including technology infrastructure, professional development, and support services will provide resource utilization to ensure efficient use of resources and identify opportunities for optimization.

-Approved by CalOPS Board of Directors June 4, 2024 Goal and Action # dentified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Equity and Access: Synchronous and asynchronous instructional tools promote equity and access for all students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Equity and Access: Synchronous and asynchronous instructional tools promote equity and access for all students.
 Monitoring the usage patterns and engagement among diverse student populations, including students with disabilities, English language learners, and students from underserved communities, to ensure that all students have equitable access to instructional materials and support.
 Long-Term Impact: Evaluation of the long-term impact of synchronous and asynchronous instructional tools on student outcomes, such as retention rates, graduation rates, and post- secondary success.
 As a completely online public school, we will continue to measure our student's ability to demonstrate proficiency in 21st-century skills, such as digital literacy, collaboration, and critical thinking, that are